-For the past decade, real estate tech startups - technology companies that focus on commercial and residential real estate products and services - have moved quickly, forcing traditional real estate firms to rethink their core business models and embrace digital first innovations.
+For the past decade, emerging technology companies that focus on commercial and residential real estate products and services have moved quickly, forcing traditional real estate firms to rethink their core business models and embrace digital first innovations.
 But as the real estate tech sector begins showing signs of maturity, companies wondering how they will fit into this new era must understand the forces that are leading change.

 While the industry will undoubtedly continue to expand as investor appetite remains tenacious and its customer base grows, changes are imminent.
 The very concept of what comprises real estate tech will shift.
 As the industry evolves, it will play a role well beyond real estate products and services, individual companies will vie to become undisputed leaders by size and breadth and ecosystems will develop that have a tight grip on customer loyalty.

 As technology and innovation continue to hold the key to reshaping the real estate industry, emerging real estate tech companies are creating an opportunity to weave themselves into the new digital real estate ecosystem.
 What’s the next step forward?
 Use the power of technology to improve the real estate industry.